apollographql/apollo-kotlin/README.md

 Apollo GraphQL client allows you to cache responses, making it suitable for use even while offline.
 The client can be configured with 3 levels of caching:

  - **HTTP Response Cache**: For caching raw http responses.
-These responses are stored in files.
  - **Normalized Disk Cache**: Per node caching of responses in SQL.
-Persists normalized responses on disk so that they can used across sessions.
+Persists normalized responses on disk so that they can used after process death.
- - **Normalized InMemory Cache**: Optimized Guava memory cache for when cached normalized responses need not be persisted across sessions.
+ - **Normalized InMemory Cache**: Optimized Guava memory cache for in memory caching as long as the App/Process is still alive.

 ### Usage